doverunner/drm-license-token-sample-java/README.md

-# Java sample code for Doverunner Multi-DRM license token generation
+# DoveRunner Token Sample - JAVA (v3.0)

 ## Overview

-This repository provides server-side sample code that can generate license token for Doverunner multi-DRM service.
+This repository provides server-side sample code that can generate license token for DoveRunner multi-DRM service.
 DRM license tokens are used to authenticate license requests in multi-DRM integration workflows.

 Here's how a license token works in the DRM license issuance process.
 - When a multi-DRM client tries to play DRM content, the client requests a token to the content service platform to acquire DRM license.
 The service platform verifies that the user requesting the token has permission to the content, and then generates a token data according to the specification.